Coronavirus (COVID-19) update:

 Video visits are now available, making it safer and easier for you to get the care you need during the coronavirus (COVID-19) outbreak.
 You’ll get the same personalized care, expert answers and treatment plans tailored to you as you do in an in-person visit.

 To schedule a video visit, call your clinic.

 For more information on COVID-19 prevention, symptoms and what to do if you’re feeling sick, visit our COVID-19 information page.

 Our gender services team includes award-winning specialists who welcome people of all gender identities and expressions.

-We use the latest treatment options, including hormone therapy and surgeries.
-Our experts can answer all your questions and will create a treatment plan personalized to your goals.
+We use the latest care options, including hormone therapy and surgeries.
+Our experts can answer all your questions and will create a care plan personalized to your goals.